reginaldbdanso/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Second Readme file*
 *The project is going great so far*

+*Scripts*
-1. Script 0-current working directory
+1. 0-current working directory
 // prints current working directory

+2. 1-listit
+// displays the constents of your current directory